Malith-nethsiri/little-projects-by-me/README.md

 # little-projects-by-me

-# project number 1
 # the even or odd calculator
+  # exapmples for even odd calculator
     >
 entre your number [press 0 to end the program] = 55
 55 is an odd number